 Saab is positioning the Swordfish as a AShW and ASW-capable asset, at least in its Global 6000 form.
 The Bombardier Global 6000 was introduced in 2003 as a long-range and long-endurance executive transport.
 The Global 6000 has a maximum take-off weight (MTOW) of 45,132 kg.
 The Boeing P-8 Poseidon, which Saab views as its principal competitor, has a MTOW of 85,820 kg.

 Saab claims that the Swordfish is capable of loitering for more than eight hours and to a range of up to 1,852 km.
 Boeing states that the Poseidon can operate up to 4445 km and loiter an area for over eight hours, though the Royal Australian Air Force (RAAF) states that in ASW missions, the P-8A has a range of over 2,200 km and loitering time of over four hours.
-The P-8A also has a payload capacity of 10,000 kg via 11 external and internal hard points, while the Swordfish is capable of four to six hard points.
+The P-8A also has a payload capacity of 10,000 kg via 11 external and internal hard points, while the Swordfish has four NATO-standard hard points.
+According to Saab, the Swordfish can carry up to six lightweight ASW torpedoes or a mix of ASW torpedoes and anti-ship missiles (AShM).

 There are evident performance and capability differences between the Poseidon and Swordfish, but Saab is not aiming to present the Swordfish as the superior system.
 Rather, Saab is taking aim at cost-conscious markets and is positioning the Swordfish as the more suitable system.
 For navies seeking MPAs to support their anti-access and area-denial (A2/AD) and littoral security objectives, the Swordfish should more than suffice.
 However, in contrast to the Poseidon, the Swordfish is – as per Saab – two-thirds the acquisition price and half the through-life cost of the P-8A (Shephard Media).